-For the first time in 2001-02, the AIHW collected data on the number of children who were placed with their adoptive parent(s) regardless of whether their adoption orders were finalised by 30 June 2001 for both local and intercountry placement adoptions.
-Previously only intercountry placement adoptions were counted.
+The AIHW also collects data on the number of children who were placed with their adoptive parent(s) regardless of whether their adoption orders were finalised by 30 June 2003 for both local and intercountry placement adoptions.

 Most of the other tables in this publication relate to the number of adoption orders that were finalised within the financial year, but do not count the number of children who were actually placed with their adoptive families during the financial year.
 The number of children placed for adoption and the number of orders are different for two reasons.
 Firstly, some children placed for adoption in a particular year may not have their adoption order finalised until the following year.
 Secondly, some adoption orders finalised in a particular year may relate to children who were placed in the previous year.